CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 	8ed06daa0d8d8e0b0367bc3c035d2d729e6523c2a41818ebe92589c027d68c9e

 If you are running Docker for Mac, Docker for Windows, or Docker on Linux, you can open `http://localhost:[YOUR_PORT_FOR 80/tcp]`.
 For our example this is `http://localhost:8088`.

+If you are running Docker on Atmosphere/Jetstream or on any other cloud, you can open `ipaddress:[YOUR_PORT_FOR 80/tcp]`.
+For our example this is `http://128.196.142.26:8088/`

 Let's stop and remove the containers since you won't be using them anymore.